Do I need to take a placement exam?

-- If you are not satisfied with your SAT/AP results and would like to be placed in a higher-level math, you should take the placement exam.
+- If you are not satisfied with your SAT/AP results and would like to be placed in a higher-level math, you should take the placement exam, as outlined below.

 - If you would like to take a lower level math course than you are placed in, take the placement exam and preference your desired math course on the First-Year Advising Questionnaire.